Management of Dogs:

 Most bites occur when a dog experiences fear or anxiety, is protecting his property, food or territory; when it is ill or in pain, and when its maternal and primal instincts are triggered.
 As an example, dogs may react to an overexcited child, a jogger in motion or a child riding a bicycle or scooter because its natural instinct is to chase.

-It’s important to remember that a dog must always feel safe as our pets look to our leadership to provide them a loving and secure living environment.
+It’s important to remember that a dog must always feel safe as our pets look to our leadership to provide them with a loving and secure living environment.

 Learning to understand how a dog thinks, and read our energy and respond are the first steps in creating mutual trust and a lifelong bond.
 We owe it to our children, the public, and our pets to create a safe, loving and harmonious environment.
-And it starts with dog owners practicing responsible pet ownership in the home and community.
+And it starts with dog owners practising responsible pet ownership in the home and community.